Truveta Mapper: A Zero-shot Ontology Alignment Framework: Results

 \subsection{{Prediction Results}}

-Prediction results are shown in Tables \ref{tab:res1}--\ref{tab:res3}, for the three equivalence OM tasks, from SNOMED to FMA (Body), SNOMED to NCIT (Pharm), and SNOMED to NCIT (Neoplas), respectively.
-The results demonstrate the precision, recall, F-score, Hit@1, MRR, and accuracy for TM and the baseline approaches presented in \cite{he2022machine} and \cite{OAEI22} on the 90\% of test data in the unsupervised setting.
+Prediction results are shown in Tables \ref{tab:res1}--\ref{tab:res3}, for the three equivalence OM tasks, from SNOMED to FMA (Body), SNOMED to NCIT (Pharm), and SNOMED to NCIT (Neoplas).
+The results demonstrate precision, recall, F-score, Hit@1, MRR, and accuracy for TM and baseline approaches presented in \cite{he2022machine} and \cite{OAEI22} on the test data for the unsupervised setting.
+In the given tables, superscripts$^{1,2}$ are based on our proposed TM, where the former is based on embedding similarity score and later is based on greedy search score, superscript$^*$ results are based on \cite{he2022machine}, and superscript$^{**}$ correspond to \cite{OAEI22} published results.
 The highest numbers for each of these metrics are highlighted in the tables to emphasize which model is outperforming others in each category.

 The overall results illustrate that TM is outperforming all the baselines for all three OM tasks in F-score, Hit@1, and MRR.
 A high threshold is selected to generate the most confident cross-ontology matching pairs.
-Note that a single unified model is trained and leveraged here to predict all the results in the form of a source class to target SmartIDs, using a unique task identifier for each task.
+Note that a single unified model is trained and leveraged here to predict all the results in the form of a source class to target hierarchical-IDs, using appropriate task identifiers.

 There are two TM results presented in the given tables, and both are based on different scoring schemes.
-TM$^2$ is based on greedy graph search scores with softmax probabilities using temperature scaling.
-TM$^1$ is based on the prediction scheme shown in Figure \ref{fig: pred}, and also previously described in Subsection \ref{TM:predictions}, taking advantage of both graph search and semantic similarity.
+TM$^2$ is based on greedy search scores and TM$^1$ is based on a new and more robust prediction scheme {{using embeddings}} described in Subsection \ref{TM:predictions}, taking advantage of both graph search and semantic similarity.
 It can be seen that both of our methods surpass SOTA for all the tasks, but TM$^1$ is more robust and has significant improvements as compared to any of the existing methods.
 To be precise, 2.3\% improvement over the second best result (AML) in Body, 11.0\% improvement for Pharm (as compared to AMD), and 4.3\% improvement for Neoplas as compared to BertMap-Lite and Edit-Similarity, is seen for TM$^1$ in the F-score.
-Also, it should be noted that even without TM, none of these methods are SOTA in all the tasks.
-Thus, TM is the only single model which is SOTA for all tasks.
+It should be noted that even without TM, none of these methods are SOTA in all the tasks.